Riot Headline Book Riot’s 2025 Read Harder Challenge

 My Life with Autism by Mari Schuh and Isabel Muñoz

 Written from the perspective of Zen, the book explains autism very accessibly, even providing definitions and suggestions for how others can show respect to people on the autism spectrum.
-The art is bright and appealing, making the book a pleasure to read because of its aesthetics as well as the contents.
+The art is bright and appealing, making the book a pleasure to read because of its aesthetics as well as its contents.

 Your Interests, My Interests